mozilla/ActiveData/pyLibrary/dot/README.md

 `DictList` uses a *flat-list* assumption to interpret slicing and indexing operations.
 This assumes lists are defined over all integer (**ℤ**) indices; defaulting to `Null` for indices not explicitly defined otherwise.
-This is distinctly different from Python's usual *loop-around*  assumption, where negative indices are interpreted modulo-the-list-length.
+This is distinctly different from Python's *loop-around* assumption, where negative indices are interpreted modulo-the-list-length.

     loop_list = ['A', 'B', 'C']